longyuxi/dew-lover/README.md

 (This isn't related to dew-lover, but I'm just leaving here since it is beneficial) To unbuffer the Python print statements (for e.g. when you want to see real time output when using tee `python script.py 2>&1 | tee search_output.txt`), add the line `alias python='python -u'` to .bashrc.
 See [this post](https://stackoverflow.com/questions/107705/disable-output-buffering) for other solutions.

+### SLURM configuration file for DCC

+... is stored at `less /var/spool/slurmd/conf-cache/slurm.conf`

 ## BLAST results:
 (can be found at `data/blast/`)
 - The sequence preceding LE-Gal4: